DIGImend/tablets/UC-LOGIC_Tablet_WP8060U/README.txt

 Instead of simply removing the outdated input from the report descriptor we should replace it with better one.
-The new descriptor should contain resolution information for tablet, probably more appropriate pen button description and shouldn't contain unknown extra mouse button.
+The new descriptor should contain resolution information for the tablet, probably more appropriate pen buttons description and shouldn't contain unknown extra mouse button.